-If you receive a gift, benefit or hospitality which requires approval, please complete the Gifts, Benefits and Hospitality Declaration Form and provide it to the authorised delegate for approval.
+If you receive a gift, benefit or hospitality which requires approval, please complete the Hospitality and Gifts Notification Form and provide it to the authorised delegate for approval.

-The completed form is to be scanned and forwarded via email to your HR Business Partner for inclusion on the OPP's Gifts, Benefits and Hospitality Register.
+The completed form is to be scanned and forwarded via email to Finance for inclusion on the OPP's Gifts, Benefits and Hospitality Register.